sse-labs/marin/README.md

 ### Modes
 - Normal:
-  In this mode all of the information listed above is collected.
+  In this mode all information listed above is collected.
 - Lazy:
   In this mode just the identifiers are collected.